QuantEcon/lecture-python-intro/lectures/french_rev.md

 Figure  {numref}`fig1` shows that interest payments on government debt (i.e., so-called ``debt service'') were high fractions of government tax revenues in both Great Britain and France.

-Figure {numref}`fig2` showed us that Britain managed to balance its budget despite those large interest costs.
+Figure {numref}`fig2` showed us that in peace times Britain managed to balance its budget despite those large interest costs.
 <!-- #region user_expressions=[] -->

-But as  we'll see in our next graph, on the eve of the French Revolution in 1788, that  fiscal policy   **law of gravity** that worked so well in Britain, did not seem to be working in France.
+But as  we'll see in our next graph, on the eve of the French Revolution in 1788, the  fiscal   **law of gravity** that worked so well in Britain did not  working very well in  France.